-Not needing to shovel a lot of snow so far in this quasi-winter of few flakes and fewer sleigh rides, I find myself motivated to end this disheartening year with just one more of my musical musings.
+Not needing to navigate through a lot of snow so far in this quasi-winter of few flakes and fewer sleigh rides, I find myself motivated to end this rather complicated year with just one more of my musical musings.
 So, gentle readers, bear with me as I retreat from my favored songs of relative obscurity to one of the best-known and most commonly sung American songs in the world—“Jingle Bells.”

-Our song, found in the back of our Yellow Book, was written by one James Lord Pierpont—an impecunious son of a fiery abolitionist preacher from Medford, Massachusetts.
+Our song was written by one James Lord Pierpont—an impecunious son of a fiery abolitionist preacher from Medford, Massachusetts.
 Written a couple of years earlier, it was officially published in 1857 with the title “One Horse Open Sleigh.”
-This was after Pierpont had moved from New England to Georgia to seek his fortune in the South.
+This was after Pierpont had moved from relatively snowy Massachusetts to seek his fortune in relatively snowless Georgia.

 Musical historians have noted that the song was probably cobbled together from a variety of sources and that it was originally intended to be sung by his father’s Sunday School choir for Thanksgiving.
 Or, as a more likely story, it was written as a slightly ribald minstrel song.
 It all depends on which historian or folklorist is telling the story.
 So what else is new in history?